Do you want to start an auto repair shop business?

-A business plan for auto repair shop is not complete if it does not give instructions on how scalability challenges or issues will be resolved.
+A auto repair shop business plan is not complete if it does not give instructions on how scalability challenges or issues will be resolved.
 As mentioned earlier, we have been monitoring some facilities over the last three years.
 The research has given us an in-depth understanding of the industry, and we will use the same knowledge to come up with credible recommendations that you can use to jump the hurdles.

-In this blog, we’re providing a sample business plan of a startup, Auto Fix & Services.
+In this blog, we’re providing a sample auto repair shop business plan of a startup, Auto Fix & Services.

 2.1 The Business

 Auto Fix & Services will be a registered and licensed auto repair shop in Austin.
 The business will provide usual repair and maintenance services ranging from oil change to parts replacement.
 The business will also offer car modification and upgradation services such as window tinting, installing air filters, etc.